Automatic Debiased Machine Learning of Causal and Structural Effects: Introduction

 \section{Introduction}

 Many causal and structural parameters of economic interest depend on regressions, i.e. on conditional expectations or least squares projections.
-Examples include average treatment effects, policy effects, average derivatives, regression decompositions, economic average equivalent variation, and parameters of economic structural models.
-Often, the regression may be high dimensional, depending on many variables.
-There may be many covariates for treatment effects, policy effects, and average derivatives, many prices and covariates in the economic demand for some commodity, or many state variables in a structural model.
-This paper is about estimating economic and causal parameters when they depend on high dimensional regressions.
+Examples include policy effects, average derivatives, regression decompositions, average treatment effects, causal mediation, and parameters of economic structural models.
+Often, regressions may be high dimensional, depending on many variables.
+There may be many covariates for policy effects, average derivatives, and treatment effects, or many prices and covariates in the economic demand for some commodity.
+This paper is about estimating economic and causal parameters that depend on high dimensional regressions.

-Machine learning is a collection of modern, adaptive statistical learning methods for estimating regressions functions and other statistical objects.
-These methods exploit structured parsimony restrictions (such as approximate sparsity) on regressions, together with various forms of regularization, to enable high quality prediction in high dimensional settings.
-Key methods include random forests, neural nets (deep learning), and Lasso.
-The goal of this paper is to deploy these methods to infer causal and structural parameters that depend on regression functions, including treatment, policy, and decomposition effects as well as economic structural parameters.
+Machine learning is a collection of modern, adaptive statistical learning methods for estimating regression functions and other statistical objects.
+These methods exploit structured parsimony restrictions (such as approximate sparsity) on regressions, together with various forms of regularization and model selection, to enable high quality prediction in high dimensional settings.
+Key methods include neural nets (deep learning), random forests, and Lasso.
+The goal of this paper is to deploy these methods to infer causal and structural parameters that depend on regression functions, including policy, derivative, decomposition, and treatment effects as well as economic structural parameters.